-AppLovin IPO: Why the mobile tech company is going public
+AppLovin IPO: Why the mobile tech company went public

 What is AppLovin?